-Ben Lomond, Tasmanian wildlife, campfire dining, platypus & Tassie wines
+Tasmania’s Ben Lomond, wildlife, platypus & Tassie wines

 Day 1 – Ben Lomond & Quoll Patrol

-Start the day with a visit to Ben Lomond National Park, an awesome mountain of dolerite columns and scree slopes featuring spectacular views and a magnificent array of alpine vegetation.
-After a picnic lunch we travel to Evercreech Forest Reserve to visit the “White Knights”, the world’s tallest white gum trees and walk amongst ancient tree ferns before culminating with a gourmet campfire and somewhat bush tucker dinner and wildlife spotting on private acreage.
-Sit by the campfire and enjoy a Tassie beer or wine and experience one of nature’s best after-dark wildlife shows on offer.
+Start the day with a visit to Ben Lomond National Park, an awesome mountain of dolerite columns and scree slopes featuring spectacular views and a magnificent array of Tasmania alpine vegetation.
+After a picnic lunch we travel to Evercreech Forest Reserve to visit the “White Knights”, the world’s tallest white gum trees and walk amongst ancient tree ferns before travelling to the Tyne Valley to enjoy campfire dining ,and somewhat bush tucker dinner.
+Your dinner companions this evening will be the local and very sociable forester kangaroos who stop by for a visit.
+Sit by the crackling campfire with a Tassie beer or wine in hand and experience one of nature’s best after-dark wildlife spectacles going around.
 (Evercreech visit is seasonal)

 Overnight – Beulah Heritage B&B in Scottsdale

 Day 2 – Platypus Viewing and Tamar Valley Vineyards